 - Aluminium cans

 - Steel cans

 Due to variation between Councils, check with your local Council for details about which materials are collected for kerbside recycling in your local area.

 It is also important to place the correct materials out for kerbside collection.
 Recyclable materials may become contaminated if the wrong materials are also included, and this will decrease the feasibility of recycling those materials that can be.
 The consequences are that the cost of recycling increases for everyone, including the general community, and the viability of the kerbside recycling system is threatened.

-There are lots of other waste materials that can be reused and recycled, such as mobile phones, washing machines, timber – even old wardrobes!
+There are lots of other waste materials that can be reused and recycled, such as mobile phones, batteries, washing machines, timber – even old wardrobes!
 Check out the Recycling Directory for details on who to contact in Tasmania re your waste materials.